MaayanLab/clustergrammer-docs/docs/clustergrammer_js.rst

 =============================
 The Clustergrammer-JS source code can be found in the `Clustergrammer GitHub repo`_.
 The Clustergrammer-JS library is utilized by the :ref:`clustergrammer_web` and the :ref:`clustergrammer_widget`.
 Clustergrammer-JS is built with `Webpack Module Bundler`_ from the source files in the `src`_ directory.

-Please :ref:`contact` Nicolas Fernandez or Avi Ma'ayan with questions or use the GitHub `issues`_ feature to report an issue.
+Please :ref:`contact` Nicolas Fernandez and Avi Ma'ayan with questions or use the GitHub `issues`_ feature to report an issue.

 .. _`SVG`: https://en.wikipedia.org/wiki/Scalable_Vector_Graphics
 .. _`Clustergrammer GitHub repo`: https://github.com/MaayanLab/clustergrammer